7 Ways a Business Savings Account Can Improve Your Cash Flow

 Building your business savings account generally gives your company an advantage.
 If you find these benefits appealing and decide to open a business savings account, find one that offers the best APY at the lowest cost.
 Our guide to the best savings accounts for your business lists excellent products based on several factors, including APY, fees, balance requirements, and other account features.
 Here are a few you can consider:

 - Live Oak Bank is the best overall savings account with the highest APY.
-Its savings account earns interest at a rate of 2.75%, which is 13 times larger than the national average.
+Its savings account earns interest at a rate of 4.00%, which is eight times larger than the national average.
+Read our Live Oak Bank business savings review for more account details.

-Prime Alliance Bank is best for tiered APY.
+- Prime Alliance Bank is best for tiered APY.
 Its business savings account earns tiered interest, letting you earn larger profits on bigger balances.
+Our review of Prime Alliance Bank business savings can help you determine whether the account suits your needs.

 Bottom Line